Roakz/portfolio-website/README.md

 <h1>Welcome to my Portfolio Website</h1>

 This Website is still hosted.
 Right here on GitHub pages.
-Alot of the info is out of date as this was hardcoded and the first website I ever really built.
-But i did upload a new resume to it!
+A lot of the info is out of date as this was hardcoded and the first website I ever really built.
+But I did upload a new resume to it!

 ![Picutre of Index page wireframes for project.](project-pictures/home-page.PNG)<br>